-Burlington House, Townwall Street, stood like an obscene gesture to those using the A20 going to the Eastern Docks.
+Burlington House, Townwall Street, once stood like an obscene gesture to those using the A20 going to the Eastern Docks.
 Almost from the outset Dover folks argued for its demolition but beyond vague promises and even vaguer excuses, the building stood.
 In my own archives, I have filed the documents and cuttings relating to the building under ‘Historic Buildings,’ for, in my opinion, it was a monument to Dover’s self-perpetuating arrogant elite.
 Particularly after I was publicly chastised for suggesting that it should be demolished!

 Townwall Street evolved following the building of the Dover town walls in the 14th century and up to the outbreak of World War II (1939-1945) was a thriving thoroughfare within a densely populated area of Dover.
 In those days, going eastwards, the street merged into Clarence Street before reaching Woolcomber Street.
 There, on the south side was the iconic Burlington Hotel, a prominent landmark that, unfortunately, became the sight mark for German gunners across the Channel as well as bombers dropping their load on the town.
 On Sunday, 7 September 1941, a Junken dive-bomber dumped its load leaving the hotel a ruin.
 Following the war, the decimated building was bought by Dover Corporation who demolished it in 1949 but a later council gave the name to their iconic building – Burlington House.